How Excessive Prosperity Alienate Friends and Attract Enemies

 The Inherent Dangers of Dietary Fat-Absorption

-Since dietary lipids are among the few macro-nutrients that are absorbed by enterocytes using endocytosis, this provides a unique and convenient opportunity for intestinal microbes to enter the body by hiding together with lipids in endocytosed vesicles.55)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2829829/ If they then manage to survive inside enterocytes they could then potentially further exploit host lipid transport-mechanisms to reach distant adipocytes (and other cells and tissues) through the lymphatic system and then the systemic circulation.
-This route is potentially troublesome with regards to defence because lymphatic transport of dietary lipids bypasses the portal-system of the liver, which contains our largest reservoir of phagocytes that there act like an immunological filter that captures and kills microbes coming in with venous intestinal blood.56)https://pubmed.ncbi.nlm.nih.gov/29328785/ Fortunately the body has evolved a clever sensing-mechanism where microbial antigens are integrated into chylomicrons and lipoproteins as part of normal digestive and absorptive physiology which then warns adipocytes of incoming danger, allowing them to call for backup in advance of an incoming attack.57)https://www.jlr.org/content/50/1/90.short58)https://europepmc.org/article/pmc/pmc323368 In this way the body can stay one step ahead by priming the immune-system depending on what kind of microbes that are currently residing in the gut, which also means that all microbial signals are not treated equally.59)http://www.tandfonline.com/doi/abs/10.3109/08830185.2015.1087518?journalCode=iiri20 However, clever as this might be, this also means that absorption of dietary fat poses an inherent danger of infection which could explain the “inflammatory potential” of commonly applied high-fat diets in experimental settings, despite fat being a nutrient that is “natural” to organisms.
-Same as why banks that handles an increasingly large amount of funds also needs to upgrade security, increasingly large and frequent transactions of lipids must also be guarded against an increased likelihood of attempted intrusion.
-This might offer a plausible explanation for the dose-dependent association between fat-mass and markers of systemic inflammation (which largely come from adipose-tissue), and why inflammation tends to decrease after surgical removal of fat-mass.60)https://www.tandfonline.com/doi/full/10.1080/00365513.2019.157621961)https://journals.lww.com/annalsplasticsurgery/Abstract/2017/12000/Influence_of_Large_Volume_Liposuction_on_Metabolic.22.aspx
+Since dietary lipids are among the few macro-nutrients that are absorbed by enterocytes using endocytosis, this provides a convenient opportunity for intestinal microbes to enter the body, which they are of course already exploiting.55)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2829829/ If they then manage to survive inside enterocytes they could then potentially further exploit host lipid transport-mechanisms to reach distant adipocytes, the treasure-trove.
+Fortunately the body has evolved a clever mechanism to prevent this where microbial antigens are continually integrated into the lipid transport-vesicles, the chylomicrons, which then instead of entering the blood-stream goes together into the lymphatic system, which is totally devoid of erythrocytes and therefore also of iron (a common growth-limiting metal for microbes), and is instead full of antigen-presenting cells and lymphocytes.56)https://www.jlr.org/content/50/1/90.short In this way the body stays one step ahead by priming the immune-system depending on what kind of microbes that are currently residing in the gut.57)http://www.tandfonline.com/doi/abs/10.3109/08830185.2015.1087518?journalCode=iiri20 These precautions taken by the body to absorb dietary fat while simultaneously priming the immune-system to guard against potential invaders could perhaps explain the “inflammatory potential” of commonly applied high-fat diets in experimental settings, and same as why a bank that has to move an increasing amount of funds must tighten up security, a person who consumes a lot of nutrients must also have an enhanced activation of their immune-system, which could explain the dose-dependent association between total fat-mass and markers of systemic inflammation (which largely come from adipose-tissue), and why inflammation tends to decrease after surgical removal of fat-mass, perhaps at the expense of immunity?58)https://www.tandfonline.com/doi/full/10.1080/00365513.2019.157621959)https://journals.lww.com/annalsplasticsurgery/Abstract/2017/12000/Influence_of_Large_Volume_Liposuction_on_Metabolic.22.aspx

 Impairing Intestinal Glucose-Transport Cause Fatal Diarrhoea